| CloserLook > John > John 5: 1-16 |

 Yes,

-and they’re laboring under a burden of sin.
+and they’re labouring under a burden of sin.

 And